 One aspect of the quest has however remained unchanged: the need for standards in order to drive efficiencies and improve trust-in-data across an increasingly collaborative and digitalized industry.
 More than ever, there is a need for flexibility to adapt workflows to a fast-changing environment, and a need to feed innovation at every step along the process from data acquisition to decisions and action.
-Any and all the time spent trying to disentangle or qualify un-recognized or poorly labelled data is a wasted opportunity that takes resources away from the high-grading and refining of that information.
+All the time spent trying to disentangle or qualify un-recognized or poorly labelled data is a wasted opportunity that takes resources away from the high-grading and refining of that information.
 Visionary companies support this effort, contributing expertise and business guidance to the long-term work that is involved in providing truly relevant standards.

 The adoption of the standards developed by Energistics has empowered the development of vital digital infrastructure within the industry.
-For example, the use of WITSML to transfer drilling and related data from active rigs to remote monitoring centers made possible the centralization of numerous responsibilities, greatly increasing the amount of expertise and the depth of technical resources that can be brought to monitor and direct drilling activities.
+For example, the use of WITSML™ to transfer drilling and related data from active rigs to remote monitoring centers made possible the centralization of numerous responsibilities, greatly increasing the amount of expertise and the depth of technical resources that can be brought to monitor and direct drilling activities.

 Starting with the joint v2.0 release of WITSML, PRODML and RESQML in 2016, all Energistics standards are built on a shared Common Technical Architecture (CTA), making it possible to put together data transfer capabilities with a combination of any data type from any standard.